 “This isn’t even the right colour,” I hiss.

-“It’s all I could get at On the Spot and it’s much better than the wig I tried,” he says and shows me a picture.
+“It’s all I could get at On the Spot and it’s much better than the wig I tried,” he says and shows me a picture of Squeak in the catnip with the wig on.
 If the situation weren’t so serious I would’ve cracked up laughing.

 “He’s going to be furious when he wakes up!”